-72. The Procurator's Office oversees the correct and uniform application of laws, decrees and other regulatory instruments not only by national government bodies but also by local executive and administrative bodies, enterprises, organizations and institutions, voluntary associations, officials and ordinary citizens.
+73. The Procurator's Office oversees the correct and uniform application of laws, decrees and other regulatory instruments by national government bodies and other government organizations under the Council of Ministers, but also by local representative and executive bodies, voluntary associations, religious and other organizations, officials and other citizens, including individual entrepreneurs.

-73. Pursuant to article 1 of the Procurator's Office Act, the Procurator's Office is established as a single centralized system of bodies that oversees the correct and uniform application of laws and regulations within Belarus on behalf of the Government and also performs other statutory functions.
+74. Pursuant to article 1 of the Procurator's Office Act, the Procurator's Office is established as a single centralized system of bodies that oversees the correct and uniform application of laws and regulations within Belarus on behalf of the Government and also performs other statutory functions.

-74. Political parties and voluntary organizations are an important element of the Belarusian political system, as they have extensive opportunities to participate in the life of society and the State.
+75. Political parties and voluntary organizations are an important element of the Belarusian political system, as they have extensive opportunities to participate in the life of society and the State.

-75. There is an ever-increasing number of registered voluntary associations in Belarus.
-As at 1 October 2011, 15 political parties and 981 party organizations, 36 trade unions and 22,905 trade union organizations, and 2,380 voluntary associations, including 229 international, 679 national and 1,472 local ones, were registered in Belarus.
+76. There is an ever-increasing number of registered voluntary associations in Belarus.
+As at 1 October 2015, 15 political parties and 1,126 party organizations, 37 trade unions and 22,937 trade union organizations, and 2,651 voluntary associations, including 225 international, 713 national and 1,713 local ones, were registered in Belarus.